linqiuhua/fMRI_SpatialSourcePhase/README.txt

-   "Spatial Source Phase: A New Feature for Identifying Spatial Differences Based on Complex-Valued Resting-State fMRI Data," published Human Brain Mapping
+   "Spatial Source Phase: A New Feature for Identifying Spatial Differences Based on Complex-Valued Resting-State fMRI Data," published in Human Brain Mapping

    Requirements:
         Matlab R2014a   GroupICATv4.0b